fneu/breezy/README.md

-# edge colorscheme for vim
+# Breezy, a colorscheme for (neo)vim

-edge is a (neo)vim true color scheme inspired by the KDE breeze palette.
+Breezy is a (neo)vim true color scheme inspired by the KDE breeze palette.
 It uses the colors of the "Breeze Dark" color scheme shipped with KTextEditor since KDE Frameworks 5.23.